Destiny's Child: 2003–2005: Destiny Fulfilled and #1's

-To promote the album, Destiny's Child embarked on their worldwide concert tour, Destiny Fulfilled... and Lovin' It Tour.
-On June 11, 2005, while at the Palau Sant Jordi in Barcelona, Spain, the group announced to the audience of 16,000 people that they planned to officially break up once the tour concluded.
-Beyoncé stated that the album's title Destiny Fulfilled was not a coincidence and reflected the fact that the breakup was already being planned when the album was being recorded.
-While making the album, they planned to part ways after their fourteen-year career as a group to facilitate their continued pursuit in individual aspirations.
-Beyoncé stated that their destinies were already fulfilled.
-The group sent a letter to MTV about the decision, saying:
+To promote the album, Destiny's Child launched the worldwide Destiny Fulfilled... and Lovin' It Tour.
+On June 11, 2005, during their performance at the Palau Sant Jordi in Barcelona, Spain, the group announced to the audience of 16,000 that they intended to formally disband at the tour's conclusion.
+Beyoncé later explained that the album title Destiny Fulfilled was deliberate, indicating that the decision to separate had already been made during the album's creation.
+While working on the project, the members agreed to end their fourteen-year run as a group to pursue their individual ambitions, agreeing that their destinies had already been fulfilled.
+The group communicated their decision in a letter sent to MTV, stating: "After a lot of discussions and some deep soul searching, we realized that our current tour has given us the opportunity to leave Destiny's Child on a high note".